grey-fish/grey-fish.github.io/Bandit/index.md

 ```
-Bandit was completed last year, for the sake of blog, i'll revisit my notes & and upload writeups
+Bandit was completed last year, for the sake of this blog, i'll revisit my notes and upload writeups
 ```